 This is strongly encouraged.
 Even the most experienced adjusters with years of claim handling under their belts can always benefit from additional training.
 Trends and expectations are changing constantly in the world of claim handling.
 Estimating software, computer skills, and claim handling tactics are evolving and improving every day.
 Insurance companies like the fact that their adjusters are up to date and ready for work.
 Take advantage of classes involving X1 training and opportunities for continuing education courses (C.E. hours) as they arise.

 What are Continuing Education credits (C.E. hours) ?

 A: C.E. credits are hours a licensed adjuster needs to take as required by the Texas Department of Insurance.
 Remember, you must have your license in order to get credit for taking any C.E. courses.
-A total of 30 C.E. credits must be obtained every 2 years to maintain your insurance adjusters license.
+A total of 30 C.E. credits must be obtained every 2 years to maintain your insurance adjuster license.
 These courses are usually offered online or can be taken physically in a classroom setting.
 You will learn more about this in the Texas All-Lines Adjuster Licensing Course.

 What states do not require an adjuster to have a license to handle claims?

-To the best of our knowledge, the states that do not require an adjusters license to handle claims are: Colorado, Illinois, Indiana, Iowa, Kansas, Maryland, Massachusetts, Missouri, Nebraska, New Jersey, North Dakota, Ohio, South Dakota, Tennessee, Virginia and Wisconsin.
-You should always do your own research by contacting the respective States’ Department of Insurance to ensure that you have the most up to date information regarding this.
+To the best of our knowledge, the states that do not require an adjusters license to handle claims are: Colorado, Illinois, Indiana, Iowa, Kansas, Maryland, Massachusetts, Missouri, Nebraska, New Jersey, North Dakota, Ohio, South Dakota, Tennessee, Virginia, and Wisconsin.
+You should always do your own research by contacting the respective State’s Department of Insurance to ensure that you have the most up-to-date information regarding this.
 It is highly recommended that you obtain a license to handle claims so you will not limit yourself to only these states for possible work.

 What states allow me to handle claims once I have my Texas All-Lines Adjuster License?